-The Skinny on MCT Oil & The Science-Backed BenefitsArticle posted in: Keto Friendly
+The Skinny on MCT Oil & The Science-Backed BenefitsArticle posted in: Diet & Nutrition

-Do just a little research about keto friendly meal plans, and you’re sure to find recommendations for MCT oil.
+Do just a little research and you’re sure to find recommendations for MCT oil.
 From appetite control and energy boosts to long-term benefits like managing neurological and brain disorders like Alzheimer’s, more and more people are singing MCT oil’s praises and adding remedies to its name.
 But what exactly is MCT oil?
 And what does science say about its impact on your health?

 Read on to find out the skinny on MCT oil and its benefits: